TicketsBot-cloud/docs/src/commands/gdpr.md

 ## Overview

-When you run the `/gdpr` command, you'll see an interactive menu with different request types:
+When you run the `/gdpr` command in your DMs with the bot, you'll see an interactive menu with different request types:

 ![GDPR Request Menu](../img/gdpr/gdpr_request.png)

 The command provides two main categories of requests:

 ### Transcript Deletion Options

 *Delete transcripts from servers you own*

 - **All transcripts from a server** - Deletes all ticket transcripts from one or more servers you own
 - **Specific transcripts** - Deletes only specified ticket transcripts from a server you own

 ### Message Deletion Options

 *Remove your messages from ticket transcripts*

 - **All messages from account** - Anonymizes all your messages across all transcripts you participated in